Skip to content

 • Context restrictions — Control which execution contexts (admin, frontend, cron, REST, AJAX, CLI) may trigger AI calls.

-• Usage dashboard — See token consumption at a glance with summary cards, progress bars, and per-plugin breakdowns.
+• Usage dashboard — Token consumption at a glance: summary cards, progress bars, and per-plugin breakdowns.

 • Request logging — Every AI request is logged with provider, model, capability, tokens, and caller attribution.